Bludiot/configureight/README.md

 ## Configuration

-This theme requires its companion plugin to be installed.
+This theme requires its companion plugin to be installed in order to access theme options.
 Find this at [https://github.com/Bludiot/configureight-plugin](https://github.com/Bludiot/configureight-plugin).

 ## Compatibility

 Configure 8 has been tested on Bludit version 3.15.0, running PHP 8.2.4.
 The minimum PHP version required is PHP 7.4.
 The standard plugin hooks are provided.

+The theme can be used without its companion plugin, if so desired.

 ### Bludit Version 4